Penn’s Landing (2020)

 For solo piano

 Written for the Curtis Young Artist Program Composers Performer Collective

 Premiered by Benjamin Tufte on July 29, 2020

 The beginning of this piece starts with a reflective and peaceful feeling.
 The piano plays a descending two-note figure that resonates on the second note.
 It then mirrors itself with similar figures that represent the city lights reflecting on the water.
-The music transforms into something more lively, playful while still using motifs and figures from the beginning.
-We then move to darker, slightly slower music when the low register of the piano is introduced.
-The left-hand plays a dark chorale while the right hand hits high endless, resonant notes that remind us of the colors from the beginning.
-These feelings of elation, admiration, peacefulness, coldness, melancholia were all emotions that I hoped to evoke.
+The music transforms into something more lively, and playful while still using motifs and figures from the beginning.
+We then move to darker, slightly slower music when the piano’s low register is introduced.
+The left hand plays a dark chorale while the right hand hits high endless, resonant notes that remind us of the colors from the beginning.
+These feelings of elation, admiration, peacefulness, coldness, and melancholia were all emotions that I hoped to evoke.